-In 2019 the Financial Consultant provided independent assurance that the covenants are met so long as costs do not creep up, with the exception of the anomaly year 2028/29 and the oneoff potential pensions liability.
-This anomaly is in the process of being removed in the covenant terms.
-However, we know that interest cover continues to be the most significant covenant to comply with such as from 2023/24 where major repairs plus cyclical maintenance is at the £2.0m level.
+In 2019 the Financial Consultant provided independent assurance that the covenants are met providing costs are controlled.
+The single exception was an anomaly year surrounding Strathclyde pension cessation payment.
+This anomaly has now been agreed with the bank to exclude it from the year that it will happen within.
+However, we know that interest cover continues to be the most significant covenant to comply with such as in 2023/24 where major repairs plus cyclical maintenance is at the £2.0m level.